 Undeniably, when the employees’ access is secure, the entire organization benefits significantly, here’s how;

 Evokes trust in the employees

 An employee who works hard needs to be assured that his efforts shall not go in vain, and certainly not because of a negligent security breach.
-When the access is secure, employees don’t have to ponder over the security risks that might affect his work.
+When access is secure, employees don’t have to ponder over the security risks that might affect their work.
 They can trust the organization and continue working with confidence and diligence.

-As mentioned earlier, it is common for one employee to access multiple application at once.
+As mentioned earlier, it is common for one employee to access multiple applications at once.
 Now, if he/she were to spend time securing every application used, it would take away a lot of his time, increase helpdesk dependencies and reduce the overall productivity.
 Therefore, as a best practice, the employee should just work on the application productively and the task of securing his access should be taken care of by the organization.